Who Is Matthew McConaughey?

 'Ghosts of Girlfriends Past,' 'Magic Mike'

 That same year, McConaughey appeared in the 2008 comedy Tropic Thunder — taking over the part for Owen Wilson — alongside Ben Stiller, Jack Black and Robert Downey Jr. He went on to star in 2009's The Ghosts of Girlfriends Past with Jennifer Garner and Michael Douglas.
 After taking a break in 2010, McConaughey starred in The Lincoln Lawyer (as Mick Haller) and Killer Joe (as Killer Joe Cooper) — both released in 2011 — followed by the drama Mud (2012).
-The film garnered both critical and commercial acclaim.
 Also in 2012, McConaughey gained some commercial acclaim for his performance in the comedic film Magic Mike; he played Dallas, a male stripper who mentors a younger performer known as Magic Mike (Channing Tatum).
 He also appeared in a smaller role in The Wolf of Wall Street.

 'Dallas Buyers Club' & Oscar Win